spandanb/learndb-py/docs/tutorial.md

 - repl can only accept a single line, i.e. command can not be split, over multiple lines.
   - No support for select star, i.e. `select * from foo`
   - Input sql can contain column names in mixed case.
 However, internally names are stored and accessed with the lower case version of the name.
+- join type must be explicit, i.e. for inner join, "inner" is required